aurae-runtime/ae/README.md

 **_Linting_**

 We are using the [golangci-lint](https://golangci-lint.run/) tool to lint the code.
 You will need to install it for your system, and can find instructions at [this link](https://golangci-lint.run/usage/install/).
 This tool runs on every pull request, and it must pass before merging is allowed.
-You can run it locally with `make lint`
+You can run it locally with `make lint`.

 **_Formatting_**

 We are using the [gofmt](https://pkg.go.dev/cmd/gofmt) tool to lint the code.
 This tool runs on every pull request, and it must pass before merging is allowed.
-You can run it locally with `make format`
+You can run it locally with `make format`.